Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Panthers stats and trends

-- Carolina has five wins against the spread in 14 games this season.
+- Carolina has played 14 games, with five wins against the spread.

-- The Panthers have been underdogs by 10.5 points or more one time this year and have not covered the spread once.
+- This season, the Panthers are winless ATS when entering a game as an underdog of 10 points or more.

-- Carolina's games this season have gone over the total in seven out of 14 opportunities (50%).
+- Carolina has hit the over in 50% of its opportunities this year (seven times over 14 games with a set point total).

-- This season the Panthers have 24 turnovers, one fewer than the Buccaneers have takeaways (25).
+- The Panthers have turned the ball over 24 times, one fewer times than the Buccaneers have forced turnovers (25).

 Home and road insights

-- At home this year, Carolina has two wins against the spread and is 2-5 overall.
+- Carolina has covered the spread twice at home, and is 2-5 overall there, this season.

-- This season, Carolina has gone over the total in three of seven home games.
+- This year, in seven home games, Carolina has gone over the total three times.

-- Tampa Bay is 4-3 overall, with two wins against the spread, away from home.
+- Tampa Bay has two wins against the spread, and is 4-3 overall, on the road.

-- The Buccaneers are unbeaten ATS (1-0) away from home as 10.5-point favorites or more.
+- On the road, the Buccaneers are unbeaten ATS (1-0) as 10-point favorites or more.

-- In three of seven road games this year, Tampa Bay has hit the over.
+- This year, in seven away games, Tampa Bay has gone over the total three times.

-- Buccaneers away games this season average 51.4 total points, 7.4 more than this outing's over/under (44).
+- The average point total in Buccaneers away games this season is 51.4 points, 7.4 more than this contest's over/under (44).

 Powered by Data Skrive.